Mortgage rate forecast for next week (June 12-16)

 Source: Freddie Mac

+Dating back to April 1971, the fixed 30-year interest rate averaged around 7.8%, according to Freddie Mac.
 So if you haven’t locked a rate yet, don’t lose too much sleep over it.
-There are still great deals to be had – especially for borrowers with strong credit.
+You can still get a good deal, historically speaking — especially if you’re a borrower with strong credit.

 Just make sure you shop around to find the best lender and lowest rate for your unique situation.